Islam in Mexico: Moorish architecture

 La Pila fountain in the main square of Chiapa de Corzo, Chiapas.

-Morisco kiosk in Colonia Santa María la Ribera neighborhood.
+Morisco Kiosk in Colonia Santa María la Ribera neighborhood.

 In Chiapa de Corzo, Chiapas, a fountain, known locally as "La Corona" or "La Pila" was built to provide the population with water.

 This architectural work was built in annealed brick with a strong Mudejar influence.
 It was built by the Spanish Dominican friars during the Colonial era in the sixteenth century.

-The Morisco Kiosk (Moorish Kiosk) in Colonia Santa María la Ribera was made by José Ramón Ibarrola for the Universal Exhibition of New Orleans from 1884-1885, in the neo-Mudejar style that was prevailing in Spain in the 19th century.
+The Morisco Kiosk (Moorish Kiosk) in Colonia Santa María la Ribera was made by José Ramón Ibarrola for the Universal Exhibition of New Orleans from 1884 to 1885, in the neo-Mudejar style that was prevailing in Spain in the 19th century.

-Notable Muslims living in Mexico
+Muslims living in Mexico

 Fitra Ismu Kusumo, Indonesian artist living in Mexico.

+Oussama Idrissi, Moroccan – Dutch footballer in Club de Futbol Pachuca.